"In addition to the natural aging process, other factors are serious contributors to muscle loss and declining health."

 We’ve already discussed how dangerous extended inflammation is for your health, and especially for encouraging muscle loss as we age.
 Remember our mantra: Less Inflammation in + More Inflammation out = Healthier You!

 The National Institute of Health (NIH) has found that long-term use of curcumin, which is the active ingredient in turmeric, as an inflammation-fighting agent is an effective way to fight against the damaging effects of inflammation

 Specifically, the curcuminoids are able to effectively fight off the underlying causes of inflammation, which severely inhibit your ability to build and repair muscle

-In order to get the full inflammation-fighting benefit of curcumin, and especially for preventing muscle loss as you age, you need to make sure you are taking it in its most potent form.
+In order to get the full benefits of curcumin, including supporting normal inflammation responses and promoting muscle health as you age, you need to make sure you are taking it in its most potent form.
 Turmeric will not get the job done, you need not just curcumin but the most active form of curcumin – 95% tetra-hydro curcuminoids.
 Try a supplement like Smarter Curcumin, which contains 400 mg of curcumin in a black seed oil base with every serving.

 Today, we talked about the dangers ofSarcopenia, or age-related muscle loss — a serious condition that nearly 50% of people in the US are dealing with right now, many without realizing it.

 We know we can’t turn back time or completely stop the aging process, but we can certainly try not to age faster than necessary.
 We know that in addition to the natural aging process, other factors are serious contributors to muscle loss and declining health in general, including a lack of exercise, excess inflammation, and a poor diet.

 Decide today to take the steps that will slow or maybe even reverse age-related muscle loss.
 This includes participating in a regular routine of strength-training or resistance training designed to build and maintain your muscles as well as your strength, and eating 30 grams of lean protein each meal.
-We also talked about some great protein sources, and recommended some ways to keep inflammation in check.
+We also talked about some great protein sources, and recommended some ways to help keep inflammation in check.